My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 Beyond the Brain: The Ripple Effects on Families

-But a stroke’s impact isn’t confined to the individual.
-It ripples outward, touching families like the stones cast into a still pond.
+But its impact isn’t confined to the individual.
+It ripples outward, touching families like stones cast into a still pond.
 My loved ones became co-pilots on this journey, navigating insurance labyrinths, providing emotional ballast, and celebrating even the smallest triumphs.
 Their unwavering support was a lifeline, anchoring me as I navigated the choppy waters of recovery.

 The Golden Hour: Recognizing the Urgency of Action